PacktPublishing/Hands-On-Industrial-Internet-of-Things-Second-Edition/Chapter9/README.md

 Structure of the project
 * 📁 edge folder : source code to implement edge
-* 📁 storage folder : source code for timestream
+* 📁 storage folder : source code for Timestream, IOT Events and IOT Analytics
 * 📁 visualization folder : source code for grafana